kanisterio/kanister/examples/stable/mssql/README.md

 $ kubectl --namespace kanister logs -l app=kanister-operator
 ```

-you can also check events of the actionset
+You can also check events of the actionset

 ```bash
 $ kubectl describe actionset restore-backup-dzchc-vqr5v -n kanister